 7.12.4 Solution evaluation

-This clause provides an evaluation of the solution.
-The evaluation should include the descriptions of the impacts to existing architectures.
+This solution addresses the KI#2 and KI#3 to support the monitoring the location information for the AIoT devices.

+This solution assumes there is a new application enabler (i.e. AIoT enabler) in the application enablement layer to support the AIoT services.
+The AIoT enabler enables to obtain the location information for the requested AIoT devices, and interact with ADAES to identify which AIoT devices are deviating or will deviate the other similar devices or the planned location trajectory based on the location-related UE group analytics.

 7.13 Solution #13: AIoT Data Processing management

 7.13.1 Solution description

+7.13.1.1 General

 This solution address key issue#2, and #4 to introduce a solution for AIoT data processing of the network exposured AIoT inventory/command result.

 The inventory results in the notification from 3GPP network is further processed and transformed into the application layer interested service events using the provisioned service data.

+7.13.1.2 Procedures

-The figure 7.13.1-1 shows the high-level procedure of AIoT data processing management and event notification.
+The figure 7.13.1.2-1 shows the high-level procedure of AIoT data processing management and event notification.